-- Before posting read the mailing list archives, read the Cuckoo blog, read the documentation and Google about your issue.
-Stop posting questions that have already been answered over and over everywhere. - Posting messages saying just like "Doesn't work, help me" are completely useless.
-If something is not working report the error, paste the logs, paste the config file, paste the information on the virtual machine, paste the results of the troubleshooting, give context.
-We are not wizards and we don't have the crystal ball. - Use a proper title.
-Stuff like "Doesn't work", "Help me", "Error" is not a proper title. - Tend to use pastebin.com or pastie.org and similar services to paste logs and configs: make the message more readable. - The community website uses Markdown syntax.
-So please read Markdown documentation before posting.
+- Before posting, read the mailing list archives, the Cuckoo blog, the documentation and Google about your issue.
+DO NOT post questions that have already been answered over and over everywhere. - Posting messages saying just something like "Doesn't work, help me" are completely useless.
+If something is not working report the error, paste the logs, the config file, the information on the virtual machine, the results of the troubleshooting, etc. Give context.
+We are not wizards and we don't have a crystal ball. - Use a proper title.
+Stuff like "Doesn't work", "Help me", "Error" are not proper titles. - Try to use pastebin.com, pastie.org or similar services to paste logs and configs: makes the message more readable. - The community website uses Markdown syntax.
+So please read the Markdown documentation before posting.